-Whenever Australia is mentioned, images of wildlife, clean air, delicious big portion meals made with fresh local produces, friendly laidback Aussies always come to my mind.
-Indeed, Australia is a popular travel destination for vacationers the world over with Sydney and Melbourne taking the top two ranking as the country’s most visited cities.
-My trips to various parts of the beautiful country showed me how spectacular the country is.
-So it was surprising to me that the immensely picturesque Northern Territory, was only in the 10th position.
+Whenever Australia is mentioned, images of wildlife, delicious big portion meals made with fresh local produces, hopping kangaroos, friendly laid-back Aussies always come to my mind.
+Indeed, Australia is a popular travel destination for vacationers from all corners of the world with Sydney and Melbourne taking the top two ranking as the country’s most visited cities.
+My trips to various parts of the beautiful country opened my eyes how spectacular and yet how diverse the continent is.
+But it was still surprising to me that the immensely picturesque Northern Territory, was only in the 10th position.

 The Northern Territory is simply amazing in her ways and should be on everyone’s bucket list, especially nature lovers or those who shun mass tourism.
-I hope this travelogue will convince readers why this hidden gem should be on their must-visit list soon.
+I hope this travelogue will convince readers why they should plan a visit here on their next adventure Down Under.

 Our NT exploration trip was organised by Jetabout Holidays in collaboration with Tourism NT.
-We arrived in Darwin on the 15th April after a red-eyed 4.5 hours direct flight at 0510hrs.
-After a short rest at the Vibe Hotel Darwin Waterfront, we check out at early noon and proceeded to Tourism Top End Visitor Information, to obtain the latest updates of climate, road condition in the National Park and info brochures.
+We arrived Darwin in mid-April after a red-eyed 4.5 hours direct flight at 0510hrs.
+After a short rest at the Vibe Hotel Darwin Waterfront, we check out at early noon and proceeded to Tourism Top End Visitor Information, to obtain the latest updates of climate, road condition in the national park and information brochures.
 Our 6D5N road trip saw us clocking about 1200km.

-Tip #1 – Driving distance between venues can take 2-3 hours.
+Tip #1 – Driving distance between destinations can take 2-3 hours.
 Break up the journey with rest stops after a 1-1.5hours drive.
 Observe speed limit.
 Cars that are 2L are recommended for the road trip.
-During the wet season, a 4×4 car is advisable.
-Do rent a GPS with the rental car as network connectivity can be erratic in the vast outback.
+During the wet season, a 4×4 car is advisable to handle areas that may have water ponding.
+Do rent a GPS with the car as network connectivity can be erratic in the vast outback.

 Tip #2 – Be prepared for the environment – sunblock, sunglass, sun hat, insect repellent are basic necessities.
 Arm socks are great to have for minimising sunburn during the long drives.